God's Name

 Then [men] began to call on the name of YHWH. -- Genesis 4:26 (Interlinear)

 The name, יְהוָ֖ה, directly translates to the Tetragrammaton YHWH.
-Because the vocals are uncertain some would pronounce it as "Jehovah" ("J" pronounced as a "y") by substituting the vowel marks for "Adonai" and putting them under the letters of יְהוָ֖ה.
+Because the vowels are uncertain some would pronounce it as "Jehovah" ("J" pronounced as a "y") by substituting the vowel marks for "Adonai" and putting them under the letters of יְהוָ֖ה.

 Others argue that "Jehovah" is incorrect because the vowels for Adonai are reversed, so they pronounced it "Yahoveh".
 Others argue that both "Jehovah" and "Yahoveh" is wrong because is breaks the rules of the Hebrew language and that His name should rather be pronounced "Yahweh" or just "Yah" which is the shortened version.